DoD Common Access Card (CAC) Reader

 CACkey is available from DISA's on the Forge.mil Linux development site.
 This works but is very slow to access the CAC certificates.
 The system will hang long enough that the sites may time out.
 It does work and sometimes requires an untimely page refresh.
 A machine with working CAC authentication is required for the DISA download.
 Once obtained, the RPM will install without issue.

-Forge.mil hosts both CACkey and the DoD Configuration extension, but it also needs CAC authentication to download the packages.
+Forge.mil hosts the CACkey package, but it requires CAC authentication to download the packages.
 Easiest may be to download all on a CAC enabled machine and then transfer to the Linux machine via thumb drive.
 From forge.mil download:

 - the latest version of CACkey